o3de/o3de.org/content/blog/posts/remoteobjects.md

 }
 ```

-This sets up the remote source information, with the name, author and uri for the source.
-In this example we want to sync the repository with git so we provide the GitHub uri with the .git extension and have a single object in the repository.
+The `repo.json` file sets up the repository with the name, author, and uri of the remote source.
+In this example, we want to sync the repository with Git, so we provide the GitHub uri with the `.git` extension and add a single O3DE object to the repository.

 The project.json looks like this